 Clean Energy for all Europeans: A package designed to help implement the energy union and the climate and energy framework for 2030

-On (often referred to as the winter package or clean energy package).
+On 30 November 2016, the European Commission published a large legislative package (often referred to as the winter package or clean energy package).
 This package is to be combined with earlier on climate policy and the gas sector, and is to help implement the energy union and the climate and energy framework for 2030.
 The package itself consists of four Directives and four Regulations:

 - Review of the Renewable Energy Directive;